Skip to Main Content

 Evelyn Klapholtz Papers (ASF AR 20)

 This collection contains the personal papers of Evelyn Klapholtz.
 The bulk of this collection consists of genealogical information and material related to her family.
-There is additional material related to the sephardic community in New York City.
+There is additional material related to the Sephardic community in New York City.

 Papers of Joseph A. D. Sutton (ASF AR 37)

-Joseph A.D.
 Sutton was born in Aleppo, Syria in 1907.
-With only six years of formal education, Sutton came to New York in 1916.
-He lived in a variety of locations in the New York metropolitan area, until he finally came to settle in the Bensonhurst neighborhood of Brooklyn.
-There he founded a lace-importing business, which he continued to expand until he retired at the age of 60 in 1967.Upon retirement, Sutton enrolled at Brooklyn College, where he earned first a Bachelors and then a Masters degree in Sociology.
+With only six years of formal education, he came to New York in 1916.
+He lived in a variety of locations in the New York metro area, until he finally came to settle in the Bensonhurst neighborhood of Brooklyn.
+There he founded a lace-importing business, which he continued to expand until he retired in 1967.
+In retirement, Sutton enrolled at Brooklyn College.

 Papers of Joy Zacharia Appelbaum (ASF AR 55)